opsschool/curriculum/sysadmin_101.rst

 responsiblities are broad and can differ from organization to organization.

-System Administration is often refered to as "operations" or "ops" too - you might have guessed that though, being enrolled in ops school, and all.
+System Administration is often refered to as "operations" or "ops" too - you might have guessed that though, being enrolled in ops school.

 Like almost everything in this world, system administration does not exist in in a vaccum.
 Indeed, there are two other groups of people that exist to make